-- a.
-Customer and/or Building Owner Engagement During the Initial Energy Audit The Energy Auditor has arrived at the scheduled time to perform the audit and diagnostic testing of the home for weatherization activities.
-However, there are steps that must be completed prior to getting tools and equipment out of the vehicle.
-This initial customer engagement should address the following: - Explain the weatherization process to the customer.
-The following is a limited list of questions the customer may have or that should be discussed with them. - What things will be tested by the Energy Auditor? - What will happen after the initial Energy Audit has been completed? - What are the funding sources that are making this work possible? - How did the customer's household get chosen to have this work done? - Acquire necessary signatures on required documents (if not already done by Intake staff) and provide the customer with valuable educational information about their home.
-These documents and information will include:
+- Explain the weatherization process to the customer.
+The following is a limited list of questions the customer may have or that should be discussed with them. - What things will be tested by the Energy Auditor? - o What will happen after the initial Energy Audit has been completed? - What are the funding sources that are making this work possible? - O How did the customer's household get chosen to have this work done?

-- The Homeowner, Fuel Release Agreement Form (form 101); - The State Historic Preservation Office Project Review Form (form 106), if necessary, for homes over 50 years old; - The Lead Hazard Education Form (form 103A) and EPA's Lead-Safe Certified Guide to Renovate Right, if necessary, for homes built before 1978; - The Radon Informed Consent form (form 108) and EPA's A Citizen's Guide to Radon. - Gather preliminary information about the occupants, the home, and their energy usage: - The Client Interview form (form 100) should be completed; - If previous fuel consumption data is available, discuss with the customer their previous usage.
-Ask the customer if they feel that their fuel consumption is high and what they feel may be the cause. - Look for indications of existing health or breathing issues that the occupants may have that can become exacerbated with dust from insulation; - Look for potential issues with pets.
+- Acquire necessary signatures on required documents (if not already done by Intake staff) and provide the customer with valuable educational information about their home.
+These documents and information will include: - The Homeowner, Fuel Release Agreement Form (form 101); - The State Historic Preservation Office Project Review Form (form 106), if necessary, for homes over 50 years old; - The Lead Hazard Education Form (form 103A) and EPA's Lead-Safe Certified Guide to Renovate Right, if necessary, for homes built before 1978; - The Radon Informed Consent form (form 108) and EPA's A Citizen's Guide to Radon. - Gather preliminary information about the occupants, the home, and their energy usage: - o The Client Interview form (form 100) should be completed; - If previous fuel consumption data is available, discuss with the customer their previous usage.
+Ask the customer if they feel that their fuel consumption is high and what they feel may be the cause. - O Look for indications of existing health or breathing issues that the occupants may have that can become exacerbated with dust from insulation; - Look for potential issues with pets.
 Ask the customer if the pets can be restrained while the Energy Audit is being performed. - Make the decision that the project cannot move forward until certain items that the Auditor has visually identified as being a Health and Safety issue for themselves, the workers, and for the customer have been addressed and corrected.
-This may occur in rare instances.

-- Look for deteriorated walls (potential for lead), sewer issues, roof leaks; - Be aware of mold, rotting wood, unsanitary conditions; - Complete the Deferral form (form 107)
+This may occur in rare instances. - Look for deteriorated walls (potential for lead), sewer issues, roof leaks; - Be aware of mold, rotting wood, unsanitary conditions; - Complete the Deferral form (form 107)